Book Now Available

 Inflation and Your Retirement Plan

 Having a financial plan in place to use as a benchmark for your retirement cash flow and investment strategy will better align your goals with inflation.
-For example, if you were to buy a 2-year bond or CD that’s paying 4%, and inflation is also at 4%, it’s easy to see that you’re not really getting ahead.
-More than likely an investment strategy of both bonds and stocks will help you better prepare for inflation and lead to financial freedom and an amazing retirement life.
+For example, if you were to buy a 1-year treasury bond or CD that’s paying 5%, and inflation is at 3%, you’re still 2% ahead.
+Is that enough or have your other expenses in life gone up more than 2%?
+More than likely an investment strategy of both bonds and stocks will help you better prepare for inflation and lead to financial freedom and a satisfying retirement lifestyle.

 Sources: